 Quality nutrition is important for successful insight meditation practice.
 It is important to maintain posture during the early stages of meditation practice.
 Many people who meditate for long hours for the first time will experience pain in their body.
 Certainly as you gain in maturity of meditation practice then your posture will improve as you become progressively straightened out quite literally.

-Quality nutrition important physical health and successful insight meditation
+Quality nutrition important physical health and success insight meditation

 The vibration of our physical body will become lighter leading us to become more sensitive; which is the driver for successful meditation practice.
 If the physical body has too low a vibration because it is heavy and dense; then correctly applied productive meditation practice is indeed very difficult to achieve.
 Good nutrition will help create good quality health, which is essential to maintaining good body posture.
 Good posture is an essential requirement for successful insight meditation practice.

 In the Grass Roots magazine in Australia number 186 April/May 2008 I published an article titled “Nutrition for Dogs and Cats”.
 The principles of nutrition for dogs and cats are exactly the same as for humans only humans obviously require far less animal origin products in their diet.
 It is copied here for your convenience.